-WDR $\textcircled{0}$: Turn on to make both bright and dark areas of the image visible.
+WDR: Turn on to make both bright and dark areas of the image visible.

 Local contrast : Use the slider to adjust the contrast of the image.
 A higher value makes the contrast higher between dark and light areas.

-Tone mapping : Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to zero, only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.
+I. : Use the slider to adjust the amount of tone mapping that is applied to the image.
+If the value is set to Tone mapping zero only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.